 Howdy everybody!
 This is our new website.
-The gig list is up-to-date - you can find out if we are playing near you.
+The upcoming gigs list is being updated – a good place to find out if we are playing near you.
 Check out all the photos on the Pictures/Family of Bands Page and Photos from Our Musical Past.
 You can find info on all of our CDs in the GENERAL STORE.

 Also check out our Roots and Branches radio show on KURU – 89.1 FM in Silver City, NM and on the web at GMCR.org.
 8:00 AM to 10:00 AM every Saturday morning.